-Pasta al forno is a delicious comforting meal that the whole family will love!
+Pasta al forno (baked pasta) is a meal that the whole family will love!
+The melty mozzarella, hearty meat sauce, and substantial rigatoni are baked to perfection, making the ultimate comfort food dish!

 It’s hard to think of food more hearty and warming than oven baked pasta.
 Everyone loves it!
 I really have never heard anyone say that they don’t.
 But I’m sure there’s someone out there who doesn’t.
 This recipe is for 99.99% that do.